 Services We Provide

 We provide a full range of diagnostic tests, including:

 - Interventional radiology.
-Interventional radiology is a sub-specialty of radiology that uses minimally-invasive image-guided procedures to diagnose and treat many kinds of conditions.
+Interventional radiology is a sub-specialty of radiology that uses imaging to guide minimally-invasive procedures that diagnose and treat many conditions.
+Learn more about interventional radiology.

 - Magnetic resonance imaging (MRI).
-MRI is a noninvasive and painless procedure in which radio waves and powerful magnets linked to a computer are used to create remarkably clear and detailed pictures of organs and tissues inside the body, without the use of radiation.
+MRI is a noninvasive and painless exam in which radio waves and powerful magnets linked to a computer create remarkably clear and detailed pictures of organs and tissues inside the body, without the use of radiation.

 - Mammography.
-A mammogram is a low energy X-ray exam of your breast, used to detect breast problems and changes.
-Mammography is the most effective screening tool to detect breast cancer, as it can detect changes in your breast that are too small to feel.
+A mammogram is a low dose X-ray exam that is used to detect breast problems and changes.
+Mammography is the most effective screening tool for breast cancer and can detect changes in your breast that are too small to feel.

 - Nuclear Medicine.
 Nuclear medicine uses small amounts of radioactive material to diagnose or treat disorders such as inflammation, tumors, and pain.
-It is also used to identify abnormalities very early in a disease, sometimes long before many medical problems can be detected using other diagnostic tests.
-Learn more about nuclear medicine.
+It is also used to identify abnormalities very early in a disease, sometimes long before medical problems can be detected using other diagnostic tests.

 - Ultrasound (sonography).
-Sonography produces pictures of the inside of the body using high-frequency sound waves that bounce off tissues and organs in real time.
+Ultrasound produces pictures of the inside of the body using high-frequency sound waves that bounce off tissues and organs in real time.